soohyeok/WeatherToMusic/README.md

 - very basic project to learn OAuth, Multiple API usage, basic MEAN stack
 - lacks Angular, focused on learning backend routing works

-## Integration
+## Features:
 - Spotify OAuth
-- Spotify API
+- Creates a playlist of music on Spotify for the user based on weather conditions of the input location.

-- Weather API
+## APIs Used

-## Features:
+- Spotify
-- Finds weather information in given location and creates a playlist of music on spotify based on different weather information given in the location on Weather API
+- OpenWeatherMap

 ### Description:
 - HW1 and HW2 folder contains routing tasks required by MEAN Stack class @ Boston University